52-Week Low Quality: 24-Year Hong Kong Backtest (HKSE)

 That's what happened in Hong Kong.

 The companies that qualified for this screen in 2020 and 2021 often had solid F-scores.
 They were profitable, had improving margins, and weren't over-leveraged.
 But they were operating inside a macroeconomic and political environment that was structurally deteriorating.
-The 2021 loss of -9.12% came against SPY's +26.89% gain, a spread of 36 percentage points in a single year.
-That's not stock selection underperformance.
-That's market-level regime change.
+The strategy's -6.10% alpha against the Hang Seng still represents consistent value destruction by the stock selection process.

 Each time, the portfolio was loaded with Piotroski-qualified stocks that looked financially healthy going in.
 Financial health doesn't equal price recovery when the macro environment is actively hostile.